 Gene Kato | Chef/Owner

 For Gene Kato, an innovator of Japanese cuisine in the U.S., introducing Sumi Robata Bar in Chicago in January 2013 was the ultimate culmination of his culinary experience and years of meticulous preparation.
+Recipient of the 2017 Jean Banchet Award of Culinary Excellence as Chicago’s Best Neighborhood Restaurant.
+In 2017 Chef Kato was recognized by James Beard as a semi finalist for Best Chef: Great Lakes.
 He knew that opening his own restaurant required so much more than a deep knowledge of food.
 “It’s easy to be a great chef producing notable dishes while overseeing the kitchen, but it’s another level to be a great business visionary and be able to manage the front of the house and the overall operations, as well,” Kato says.
 “It was the ultimate test of my career to be able to take all I’ve learned and present it in an exciting, successful package.”

 With Sumi, Kato brings to Chicago the traditional takumi, or artisan, experience of robata grilling using sumi, a distinct Japanese white charcoal.
 Kato knew Chicago was the perfect locale for his first restaurant and for any future restaurant endeavor, as he has been living and working in the city since 2002.
 “I really enjoy the Chicago restaurant culture and its customers,” he says.
 “People here have that great hospitality you find in the South, but with a big-city feel.
 There is so much opportunity to bring new concepts to the table.”